 Describe your experience at BPS in three words.

 Challenging, rewarding and positive.

 Which four people, living or dead, would you invite over for dinner?

 Dinner holds a very important routine for me.
 It's the only time I get to catch up with my girls.
 I wouldn’t want to invite anyone else.
 We’re still trying to have a family dinner every day, so I'd want to continue with that.

 If you were on Death Row – what would be your final meal?

 In Asian culture, you don’t really have a starter.
 For my main courses, I’d go for Nasi Pandang, which is a selection on Malay authentic dishes and Tulang Merah, which is also known as Bone Steak.
 I’d then have Durian, which is our king of fruits.
 All washed down with an icy Coke.

-Sum yourself up in 3 (ok you can have 4) words.
+Sum yourself up in three (OK, you can have four) words.